-The information contained from within the physical book is mirrored and cleverly integrated in throughout blog.
-And, because the blog is an icloud-based, it offers countless benefits that the physical book could not.
-This is exactly what helps to make your ALFW experience more fun, engaging and effective.
-And while the physical book is personal and something you can write into, the blog, nonetheless, allows one to work and collaborate with like-minded people.
-It is truly a great way to cultivate new friendships or work with others such as in yoga teacher training programs.
-Simply put: ALFW blog is a dynamic yoga-oriented social platform that helps to foster greater awareness throughout the changing seasons of you life.
+The information contained from within the physical book is mirrored and cleverly integrated in throughout the blog.
+And, because the blog is an i cloud based platform, it offers different benefits.
+This is exactly what helps to make your ALFW experience fun, engaging and ever effective.
+While the physical book is personal and something you can write into, the blog, however, allows one to work and collaborate with like-minded people.
+It is truly a great way to cultivate new friendships and work with others such as in yoga teacher training programs.
+Simply put: ALFW blog is a dynamic yoga-oriented social platform that helps to foster greater awareness throughout the changing seasons of you life today.

 As the author and designer of ALFW book and blog, it is my great hope that you will take full advantage of what both platforms have to offer.

 Organized by seasons of the year, the book and blog is filled with copy, charts, removable cards (book only) , and illustrative graphics that enmesh yoga’s physical, mental, spiritual, scientific and emotional aspects, including: